 Bangalore fort and Victoria Hospital

 The Bangalore fort was the seat of the rulers of Bangalore till Tipu Sultan.
-After fall of Tipu Sultan to the English, the fort received no attention from the British for strategic reason.
+After the fall of Tipu Sultan to the English, the fort received no attention from the British for strategic reasons.
 The Victoria Hospital was planned and built inside the Bangalore fort by the British.
-The foundation stone for the hospital was laid on 22nd June 1897 by Her Highness Kempananjammani, the then maharani regent of Mysore to commemorate the completion of 60 years of reign of Queen Victoria.
+The foundation stone for the hospital was laid on 22nd June 1897 by Her Highness Kempananjammani, the then Maharani regent of Mysore to commemorate the completion of 60 years of reign of Queen Victoria.
 The Hospital named after Victoria was then formally inaugurated on 8th December 1900 by Lord Curzon the then Viceroy of India.
-It started as a health centre with 140 bed strength which is now the second largest Hospital in India accommodating more than 1000 patients at a time.
+It started as a health centre with 140 beds strength which is now the second largest Hospital in India accommodating more than 1000 patients at a time.
 It is located in the hub of the city and is easily accessible.
 This is a teaching hospital and is attached to Bangalore Medical College and Research Institute, which is one of the premier Medical Colleges of India.

 Minto Eye Hospital of Bangalore